YPM 2.5 - Power to the People

 Humphrey is very nervous about his meeting with Agnes Moorhouse.
 And as it turns out both of them have very different views about the government of Britain.
 Agnes is in favour of abolishing Parliament, the courts and even the monarchy.
 Humphrey is shocked by these radical ideas.
 So he is unable to find any grounds to come to an agreement with this "monster", as he describes her.

 Sir Humphrey has also read the article by Professor Marriott.
 He is not taken by the idea.
-As he explains to Bernard, implementing this idea will surely lead to I want you to sign this regional government.
+As he explains to Bernard, implementing this idea will surely lead to regional government.
 And this will mean that there will be less power for the central government.

 Sir Humphrey also consults Sir Arnold on how to prevent Hacker from carrying out local government reform.
 Sir Arnold points out that it is very unlikely that the Marriott scheme will be implemented.
 It hinges on a complete reform of the Civil Service.
 And MP's are dependent on the Civil Service to get re-elected by reporting on their little triumphs and to conceal their daily disasters.
 No politician will destroy his own lifeline.
 Sir Humphrey just has to get Hacker to see this point.

 Sir Humphrey has another meeting with Agnes Moorhouse.
 He informs her of the PM's plan to completely reform local government.
 Agnes is appalled by this idea.
 The people need leadership by her.
 If they got real influence on local government, they would only fall for conventional ideas.
 Sir Humphrey proposes both of them will stop the PM in reforming local government.
 He asks her written promise to stop harassing her local police.
-That will relieve some of You could still be in power next century the urgency to reform local government.
+That will relieve some of the urgency to reform local government.
 Humphrey and Agnes finally come to an agreement!

 Sir Humphrey invites Professor Marriott to tell Jim and Dorothy about the Professor's upcoming article for the Political Review.
 Professor Marriott explains that under his scheme local MP's become genuinely independent.
 Their re-election will depend on the people and not on the backing of the local party.
 This will mean the end of the power of the party machine and the party whips.
 Jim is appalled by this idea!
 After Marriott has left he announces that it is out of the question.
 But what about Agnes Moorhouse?
 Then Sir Humphrey tells Jim about the deal he made with Agnes.
 Jim concludes that the nation is not ready for total democracy.
 Maybe the next century...or the one after that.